Warwick Davis: Personal life

 Unlike most people with dwarfism who have a condition called achondroplasia (70.65%), Davis' dwarfism is caused by an extremely rare genetic condition called spondyloepiphyseal dysplasia congenita (SED).
-Davis' wife, Samantha, has achondroplasia, and their two children have SED.
-As a result of inheriting both conditions, the couple's first son, Lloyd, died nine days after birth.
-A later attempt at conceiving a child resulted in a second trimester miscarriage.
+Davis' wife, Samantha, had achondroplasia, and their two children have SED.
+As a result of inheriting both conditions, the couple's first son died nine days after birth.
+Their second son was miscarried at 19 weeks.

 Davis has said the only real drawback to being small was the associated health problems.
 Of his own dwarfism, Davis has said, "Well, as you get older, it gets worse...
 Your joints, for a start.
 My hips are dislocated, so they're sitting out here.
 Very painful knees.
 I had surgery on my feet when I was very young.
 There's a risk of retinal detachment, but I know the signs now."

 Davis is co-founder of Little People UK, a charity that provides support to people with dwarfism and their families.

+On 18 April 2024, Davis said his wife's death had "left a huge hole in our lives as a family."